juliofulli/Chaterapia/README.md

 ### 3. `evaluation.ipynb`
 This file evaluates the results obtained in `chat_validation.ipynb`.
 It includes detailed analysis, graphs, and visual representations of the chatbot's effectiveness.

+##Demo
+You can access a live demo of the Chaterapia chatbot here (https://huggingface.co/spaces/somosnlp/chaterapia_demo).
+This demo illustrates the chatbot's interaction capabilities in real-time.

+##Model
+The Chaterapia model is available on GitHub.
+You can view and download the model from its repository here (https://huggingface.co/Juliofc/chaterapi_model).